Musab-Hassan/slickscrolljs/README.md

 document.querySelector("body").style.overflowX = "hidden";
 ```

-## Documentation
-Complete documentation and Getting Started can be found in the `docs` directory.
+All the valid options aswell as documentation and Getting Started can be found in the `docs` directory.

 ## Browser Support